PhD Candidate Sociology

 University of Toronto

 I am a PhD candidate in the Department of Sociology at the University of Toronto.
-My areas of interest include student activism, gender, qualitative methodology, political sociology, and race and colonization.
-I have done research on far right extremism in Canada and the mainstreaming of far right in formal politics both in Canada and the United States.
+My areas of interest include extremism, political and gender-based violence, qualitative methodology, and race and colonization.
+I have done research on far-right extremism in Canada and the mainstreaming of far-right in Canada and the United States.
 I am a Social Science and Humanities Research Council Joseph Bombardier Scholar.
+In my spare time, I love to hike with my Labrador Retriever!

-Currently, I am doing research on youth activism in Canada and the United States.
+I am currently researching youth, politics and online and offline violence in Canada and the United States.

-I have published research in Canadian Review of Sociology, Current Sociology, Men and Masculinities, New Media & Society, Postcolonial Studies, Journal of Critical Race Inquiry and in the edited collection Gendering Globalization, Globalizing Gender: Postcolonial Perspectives and the edited collection The Ethics of Researching the Far Right
+I have published research in Social Problems, The Sociological Quarterly, Canadian Review of Sociology, Current Sociology, Men and Masculinities, New Media & Society, Postcolonial Studies, Journal of Critical Race Inquiry and in the edited collection Gendering Globalization, Globalizing Gender: Postcolonial Perspectives and the edited collection The Ethics of Researching the Far Right

 I have independently taught five courses at the University of Toronto across the field of sociology, Introduction to Sociology- Social Inquiries, Social Movements (I have taught this course twice), Social Inequality, and Race and Ethnicity in Canada.
 All my courses are concerned with teaching students critical thinking, questioning power structures and are student driven.